retrober44/PSE/readme.md

 However, you will also be creating graphics for the games, i.e. draw the characters and animate them; choose sound files from existing libraries, design the UI and design the flow of user interaction.

-In case you have questions of any kind, feel free to ask me (Sebastian Felger).

-## Software versions
-We'll be using the current LTS version of Unity Engine, which is 2019.4.13f1.

-## We hope you enjoy working on a software project meant to bring people of all ages together just as much as we do! :)
-The Lylu team
-www.lylu.de